 Radio spectrum is required to provide wireless voice, data, and video communications service.
 The allocation of frequencies is regulated in the U.S. and other countries and limited spectrum is allocated to wireless services, including commercial and public safety users.
 The global demand for wireless communications has grown exponentially, and spurred competition for access among various networks and users.
 In response, regulators are reassessing the allocations of spectrum among users, including public safety users, and considering whether to change the allocation of certain bands from narrowband to broadband use, or to require sharing of spectrum bands.
 Our results could be positively or negatively affected by the rules and regulations adopted by regulators.
 Our products operate both on licensed and unlicensed spectrum.
 The availability of additional radio spectrum may provide new business opportunities.
 Conversely, the loss of available radio spectrum may result in the loss of business opportunities.
 Regulatory changes in current spectrum bands (e.g., the sharing of previously dedicated or other spectrum) may also provide opportunities or may require modifications to some of our products so they can continue to be manufactured and marketed.
-Opportunities in the public safety broadband market may also be impacted by the First Responder Network Authority ("FirstNet") which was authorized by Congress to develop, build, and operate a nationwide broadband network for first responders.

-A portion of our business is dependent upon U.S. government contracts and grants, which are highly regulated and subject to oversight audits by U.S. government representatives and subject to cancellations.
-Any such audits or such noncompliance with such regulations and laws could result in adverse findings and negatively impact our business.
+A portion of our business is dependent upon U.S. government contracts and grants, which are highly regulated and subject to disclosure obligations and oversight audits by U.S. government representatives and subject to cancellations.
+Any such disclosure events, audits or noncompliance with such regulations and laws could result in adverse findings and negatively impact our business.

-Our U.S. government business is subject to specific procurement regulations with numerous compliance requirements.
-These requirements, although customary in government contracting in the U.S., increase our performance and compliance costs.
-These costs may increase in the future, thereby reducing our margins, which could have an adverse effect on our financial condition.
-Failure to comply with these regulations or other compliance requirements could lead to suspension or debarment from U.S. government contracting or subcontracting for a period of time.
-Among the causes for debarment are violations of various laws or policies, including those related to procurement integrity, export control, U.S. government security regulations, employment practices, protection of criminal justice data, protection of the environment, accuracy of records, proper recording of costs, foreign corruption, Trade Agreements Act, Buy America Act, and the False Claims Act.
+Our business with or funded by the U.S. government is subject to specific laws and regulations with numerous and unique compliance requirements relating to formation, administration and performance of U.S. federal or federally funded contracts.
+These requirements, which may increase or change over time, may increase our performance and compliance costs thereby reducing our margins, which could have an adverse effect on our financial condition.
+Violations or other failures to comply with these laws, regulations or other compliance requirements could lead to terminations for default, suspension or debarment from U.S. government contracting or subcontracting for a period of time or other adverse actions.
+Such laws, regulations or other compliance requirements integrity, export control, U.S. government security and information security regulations, supply chain and sourcing requirements and restrictions, employment practices, protection of criminal justice data, protection of the environment, accuracy of records, proper recording of costs, foreign corruption, Trade Agreements Act, Buy America Act, other domestic content requirements, and the False Claims Act.

-Generally, in the U.S., government contracts and grants are subject to oversight audits by government representatives.
-Such audits could result in adjustments to our contracts.
+Generally, in the U.S., government contracts and grants are subject to certain voluntary or mandatory disclosure obligations and oversight audits by government representatives.
+Such disclosures or audits could result in adjustments to our contracts.
 For contracts covered by the Cost Accounting Standards, any costs found to be improperly allocated to a specific contract may not be allowed, and such costs already reimbursed may have to be refunded.
-Future audits and adjustments, if required, may materially reduce our revenues or profits upon completion and final negotiation of audits.
-Negative audit findings could also result in investigations, termination of a contract or grant, forfeiture of profits or reimbursements, suspension of payments, fines and suspension or prohibition from doing business with the U.S. government.
+Future disclosures, audits and adjustments, if required, may materially reduce our revenues or profits upon completion and final negotiation of such disclosure events or audits.
+Negative disclosure or audit findings could also result in investigations, termination of a contract or grant, forfeiture of profits or reimbursements, suspension of payments, fines and suspension or prohibition from doing business with the U.S. government.
 All contracts with the U.S. government can be terminated for convenience by the government at any time.